-Your first dance as a married couple can be nerve-wracking since it’s just the two of you on the dance floor for the length of an entire song (three minutes go by very slowly when there’s a room full of people staring at you).
-Just laser-focus on your new spouse—this will be a really special moment if you block out the audience.
+Your first dance as a married couple can be nerve-wracking due to the fact that it is just the two of you on the dance floor for the duration of an entire song (three minutes go by very slowly when there is a room full of people watching at you).
+Just laser-focus on your new spouse—this will be a particularly memorable moment if you filter out the audience.

 Father & Daughter's Dance

 Wedding traditions often include a dance between the bride and her father or fathers, known as the Father & Daughter's Dance or the Father Bride Dance.
 If the bride has more than one father, she can ask each one to dance by tapping them on the shoulder throughout the song.
 A father figure is sometimes used as a substitute parent for those who do not have one.
 A kind act from even your sibling is appreciated.